Zingle/php-dto/README.md

 }

 // ... later you can do
-// image $someModel is instantiated somewhere else
+// imagine $someModel is instantiated somewhere else
 $resolver = new Resolver();
 $data = $resolver->resolve(new SomeModelDTO($someModel));